January 18, 2019

 But a new study based on data from fitness trackers has found that exercise in older adults is linked to a lower risk of developing dementia.

-A study published this week in Neurology outlines the findings of researchers at Rush University Medical Center in Chicago that are quite empowering for healthy elderly folks.
+A study published this week in Neurology outlines the findings of researchers at Rush University Medical Center in Chicago.
 "Rather than just talking about all the things that go wrong in older people, there is a developing literature there are resilience factors that can really make a difference," lead author Dr. Aron Buchman says.

-Buchman and his colleagues examined 454 people who were highly committed to taking part in the research.
-In fact, individuals in the group had been taking annual memory and other tests for about 20 years and had already agreed to donate their brains for research after death.
-This allowed the researchers to check for brain changes linked to dementia and Alzheimer's disease, which can only be diagnosed definitively at autopsy, Buzzfeed News reports.
+Buchman and his colleagues examined 454 people, some who had been taking annual memory tests for about 20 years and had agreed to donate their brains for research after death.
+This allowed the researchers to check for brain changes linked to dementia and Alzheimer's disease, which can only be diagnosed definitively during an autopsy, Buzzfeed News reports.

 And while one might anticipate that the brains of the active participants had fewer age-related changes than people with less activity, that's not what the researchers found, Everyday Health reported: